 - 10 Mar 2020

-This is used to prevent the spread of infection, and to provide a rapid response to those who might be newly infected.
-It is a fundamental part of outbreak control, used by public health professionals around the world.
+Contact tracing is used to prevent the spread of infection, and to provide a rapid response to those who might be newly infected, by isolating potentially infectious individuals to prevent onward spread of the virus.
+It is a fundamental part of outbreak control, and is being used by public health professionals around the world to tackle the pandemic.

 How does contact tracing work?

-Those who test positive for coronavirus will speak to a clinician who gathers detailed information on places they visited and people they came into close contact with since they became unwell or, in the case of international travellers, since they arrived in the UK.
+Those who test positive for coronavirus will speak to a Test and Protect contact tracer who gathers detailed information on places they visited and people they came into close contact with during, and up to 5 days prior to, the infectious period or, in the case of international travellers, since they arrived in the UK.

-This builds a very specific picture of the people who need to be contacted, such as family members, colleagues or fellow travellers.
+This builds a very specific picture of the people who need to be contacted and asked to self-isolate, such as family members, colleagues or fellow travellers.

-A close contact can be defined as someone living in the same household, someone who had direct or physical contact with an infected person, or someone who has remained within two metres of the patient for longer than 15 minutes.
+A close contact can be defined as someone living in the same household, someone who had direct or physical contact with an infected person for any length of time, or someone who has remained within two metres of the individual who has tested positive, for longer than 15 minutes.

-People who have passed the patient in the street or in a shop are at very low risk and will not be traced.
+People who have passed the person who has tested positive in the street, or in a shop, are at lower risk and will not necessarily be traced.

 What about people who have travelled during the time they may have been infectious?

-If there is a Scottish patient who has recently been to another country or territory, the public health authorities over there are notified to investigate potential contacts and take steps to prevent further cases.
+If there is a Scottish person who has recently been to another country or territory, and has tested positive, Test and Protect will notify public health authorities in the relevant country to investigate potential contacts and take steps to prevent further cases.

-Equally, communication remains open with other parts of the world to discover if any patients overseas might have spent time in Scotland, and require investigation around people they have had contact with.
+Equally, communication remains open with other parts of the world to discover if any positive cases in other countries might have spent time in Scotland, and require investigation around people they have had contact with.

 What advice is given to close contacts?